marcodpt/paw/README.md

 ### Improvements 💡
  - semantic html tests, no string cmp

+ - merge spec with source
  - use `html` instead of template strings

- - merge spec with source

- - options link should be renamed (variant, context ???) because conflit with json schema link and link ctrl
  - noValid should be the default in forms
+ - merge tag and alert inside ctrl

  - formatter should be a component?
  - allow icon with input to avoid unicode and translation
  - separate input and output options